b-fadwa/O-Task/ReadMe.md

 ## Test Accounts and Sample Data

-Sample data can be generated via a dedicated data generator function or from the UI.
+- Sample data can be generated via a dedicated data generator function or from the UI.
+- To test the login, you can use the following credentials:
+  - **Email:** ava.robinson@4d.com
+  - **Password:** 123456

 ---